 Without a detox, cocaine takes anything from 24 hours to 12 days to work its way out of your system.
 The heavier the dependence and more frequently you take it, the longer the drug will stay in your body.

-Someone with a chronic cocaine addiction, who has been taking cocaine daily for a prolonged period of time, should consider a 2-week inpatient detox followed by a minimum of 4 weeks rehab treatment.
+Someone with a chronic addiction, who has been taking cocaine daily for a prolonged period of time, should consider a 2-week inpatient detox followed by a minimum of 4 weeks rehab treatment.
 Detoxing from cocaine is only the very beginning in the long road of recovery from addiction.

 Relapse rates for addiction are very high, with 40 to 60 per cent of individuals relapsing.

-Undergoing a full cocaine rehab programme following a medical detox will give you the best chance of staying clean.
+Undergoing a full rehab programme following a medical detox will give you the best chance of staying clean.

 Rehab treatment consists of a number of evidence-based treatments designed to unearth and heal the root causes of addiction and provide you with the essential recovery tools to help you to stay clean.

 Without rehabilitation, the addicted brain stays in the same state of mind.
 All a detox substantially achieves is a period of clean time.
 It is essential to maximise this opportunity by undergoing professional addiction treatment to change the mindset created through repeated exposure to cocaine.

 Detox Plus UK work with only the most established and reputable rehab centres in the country.
 Regardless of where you live in the UK, we can direct you towards the right detox clinic or rehab for you.

 Following a comprehensive telephone assessment of your individual addiction and mental health needs, we will recommend a detox programme that will provide everything you need in terms of treatment.